 David Cruise is the President and Chief Executive Officer of the Regional Employment Board of Hampden County, Inc. (REB).
 Mr. Cruise was most recently the Director of Business and Employer Services for the REB and was responsible for directing the design and implementation of the Precision Manufacturing Regional Alliance Project.
 Previously Mr. Cruise was the Executive Director of Human Resources for the Public Schools of Springfield, Massachusetts.
 Mr. Cruise is also a member of the Springfield Business Leaders for Education.

-Katie Joyce is the Vice President for Policy and Domestic and International Government Relations at Massachusetts Life Sciences Center.
-She previously held positions as Chief of Staff to former Lieutenant Governor Timothy Murray and Senior Advisor to Governor Deval Patrick.
-Joyce also has worked for then-U.S. Senator John Kerry and Massachusetts Attorney General Martha Coakley.
+Katie Joyce is Head of Corporate Communications for Shire, a life sciences company focused on developing treatments for rare diseases.
+Prior to moving to the private sector, Katie was the Vice President for Policy and Domestic and International Government Relations at Massachusetts Life Sciences Center and held positions as Chief of Staff to former Lieutenant Governor Timothy Murray and Senior Advisor to Governor Deval Patrick.
+Earlier in her career, Katie worked for then-U.S. Senator John Kerry and Massachusetts Attorney General Martha Coakley.
 She received a Bachelor of Arts in Political Science and Communications from Boston College, and a Master of Public Management from George Washington University.
-Joyce is a native of Holyoke and resides in Natick with her husband and three young children.
+Katie is a native of Holyoke and resides in Natick with her husband and three young children.

 Alison Schonwald, MD